Constantine FitzGibbon: Literary career

-FitzGibbon was a member of the Council of the Irish Academy of Letters and an honorary fellow of the Royal Society of Literature and a Guggenheim Fellow.
+FitzGibbon was a member of the Council of the Irish Academy of Letters, an honorary fellow of the Royal Society of Literature, and a Guggenheim Fellow.
 He later became an Irish citizen and lived in County Dublin.

 Personal life

-Fitzgibbon's first, brief, marriage was to Margaret Aye Moung, but during World War II he met Theodora Rosling.
-They married in 1944 and lived at Sacombs Ash, Hertfordshire, from 1951 to 1959, but had no children.
+FitzGibbon's first, brief, marriage was to Margaret Aye Moung, but during World War II he met Theodora Rosling.
+They married in 1944 and lived at Sacombs Ash, Hertfordshire, from 1951 to 1959.
+They had no children.
 Theodora wrote of their time together in her, partly fictional, memoirs With Love (1982), and Love Lies a Loss (1985).
 The union also ended in divorce in 1960.

 He then married Marion Gutmann in 1960, with whom he had a son, Francis, born in 1961.
 Their marriage ended in 1965, and he moved to Ireland and married Marjorie Steele, a retired American actress, in 1967.
 They had a daughter, Oonagh (born 1968), for whom he wrote Teddy in the Tree (1977).
 He also adopted Marjorie's son, Peter FitzGibbon, from her former marriage.
 After a short spell in west Cork, the family lived in Killiney, County Dublin, and then in the city.

 FitzGibbon died in Dublin on 25 March 1983.